-We leverage the power of human Mendelian genetics for target validation and preclinical drug development for larger unmet medical needs.
-The breadth and depth of the research carious out in the Laboratory of Human Genetics & Therapeutics rely on causation and mechanism-based investigations.
+We leverage the power of human Mendelian genetics for target validation and preclinical drug development in the context of larger unmet medical needs.
+The breadth and depth of the research carried out in the Laboratory of Human Genetics & Therapeutics relies on causation and mechanism-based investigations.

 2008-2012 Inaugural A*STAR Principal Investigator (Singapore)